VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation

 \textbf{Paper organization.} The remaining sections of this paper are organized as follows.
-Section 2 introduces our method.
-Section 3 presents the experimental results.
-Section 4 discusses future work.
-Section 5 provides an overview of related work.
-Finally, Section 6 summarizes the key findings of this paper.
+Section 2 presents the motivation of our paper.
+Section 3 introduces our method.
+Section 4 presents the experimental results.
+Section 5 discusses future work.
+Section 6 provides an overview of related work.
+Finally, Section 7 summarizes the key findings of this paper.